-As just noted, an undersize dehumidifier will run all the time without doing a good job of capturing moisture in the air.
+As noted above, an undersize dehumidifier will run all the time without doing a good job of capturing moisture in the air.
 A dehumidifier that’s constantly running is also more prone to conking out prematurely.
 Ideally you want the machine to run 50 percent of the time or less.

-Dehumidifiers last an average of eight years, according to the National Association of Home Builders.
+A dehumidifier should last around a decade, according to NAHB.
 Of course, proper maintenance is key to prolonging the life of the unit.
 “Replace the filter in the humidifier as specified in the manual,” says Kollontai.
-“Also, clean the water tank occasionally to prevent the growth of mold and mildew.”
+“Also clean the water tank occasionally to prevent growth of mold and mildew.”